worstone/Americommerce4Net/README.md

 	* System
 	* Tools

-Each of the functionality grouped clients can be used independently
+Each of the functionality grouped clients can be used independently, depending on your needs

 * ClientCatalog
 * ClientContent